 So, the question becomes, if you're an individual who is looking at a potential sex crime charge and you're assessing whether or not to hire an attorney and what the situation is, you should always hire an attorney.

-You don't want the prosecutors, their investigators and the police coming to talk to you.
-Put simply, you want them to have to deal with your attorney.
+You don't want the prosecutors, investigators, and police coming to talk to you.
+Put simply; you want them to have to deal with your attorney.

-That way, no mistakes are made, nobody says you said something that you didn't really say.
+That way, no mistakes are made; nobody says you said something that you didn't say.

-Negotiation with the prosecutor might be possible to avoid the formal filing of charges before court.
+Negotiation with the prosecutor might avoid the formal filing of charges before the court.

-This process is known as prefiling intervention where your criminal defense lawyers negotiates with law enforcement and the filing deputy by putting together a mitigation package.
+This process is known as prefiling intervention, where your criminal defense lawyers negotiate with law enforcement and the filing deputy by putting together a mitigation package.

-Ask for a meeting to Ron Hedding.
+Ask for a meeting with Ron Hedding.
 Let me put my experience to work for you.